ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Link to message

-Binds draft attachments to the chat message that owns them, once that message has been persisted, so deleting the message removes them too.
-Identifiers that no longer exist are skipped.
+Binds draft attachments to the chat message that owns them, after that message has been persisted, so that deleting the message removes them too.
+All three of &#x60;ids&#x60;, &#x60;messageId&#x60; and &#x60;threadId&#x60; are required, and the references are verified rather than trusted: an unknown message answers 404, a message that belongs to a different thread answers 400, and attachments that no longer exist answer 404 naming each missing ID.
+That verification exists because the underlying binding call skips unknown IDs silently, which used to report success for a link that had not happened.
+Drafts stay unbound until this succeeds.

 #### Parameters